eliascerne/website/README.md

 ## Third party programs
 ### Iconscout:
 Using iconscout.com for the icons.
 You can add these icons by going to this site: https://iconscout.com/unicons/explore/line and search for the icon you want.
 The next step is to copy the Font and paste it into the file.

+## Contributor
+Made by: ©Elias Cerne
+All Rights Reserved!